- Crypto investment scams are some of the most prolific and enduring

 Crypto is, sadly, still awash with scams, from fake ICOs to pump and dump schemes.
-One of the most damaging types of scam however is the crypto trader or trading fund that promises great returns and then either performs an exit scam once it has taken enough money, or loses a huge amount in one trade but pretends everything is fine until the truth comes out.
+One of the most damaging types of scam, however, is the crypto trader or trading fund that promises great returns and then either performs an exit scam once it has taken enough money or loses a huge amount in one trade but pretends everything is fine until the truth comes out.
 Well known examples include Countinghouse and OneCoin.

-Either way, investors bear the brunt of such activity, and usually have no recourse due to the anonymous nature of cryptocurrency.
-We run down the tell tale signs that a crypto investment fund is either an up front fraud or is about to turn into one.
+Either way, investors bear the brunt of such activity and usually have no recourse due to the anonymous nature of cryptocurrency.
+We run down the telltale signs that a crypto investment fund is either an upfront fraud or is about to turn into one.

 Anonymity

-The crypto space is well known for so-called star traders posting great gains on Twitter and then offering to trade on behalf of others for a fee or commission.
+The crypto space is well known for so-called star traders posting great gains on social media and then offering to trade on behalf of others for a fee or commission.
 However, the gains they post are unverifiable and may be completely made up.
 Reputable trading firms have much more of a presence online (often including the names of individuals who work there) and will usually state a physical address too.

-It is impossible to research the identity of a cat avatar on Twitter, and if you find yourself being kept at arm’s length when trying to get more information about the trader or fund, that means you will have just as much luck getting hold of them if things go wrong.
+It is impossible to research the identity of a cat avatar on social media, and if you find yourself being kept at arm’s length when trying to get more information about the trader or fund, that means you will have just as much luck getting hold of them if things go wrong.

-High Returns/guaranteed Returns Advertised
+High Returns Promised

 Funds that advertise huge returns are not necessarily scams, but this depends on both the advertised gains and how they come up with them.
 Using past results to promote potential gains is a tactic commonly used by all sorts of funds, and is a legitimate way of showing what investors can expect to achieve.
-Reputable funds will have such data ready to send to investors, which you should request and verify before you invest.

 Even the best traders and algorithms in the world have off days.
 If you have invested in a fund and the gains are continually positive, then it is time to start questioning if they are legitimate.
 This is tricky because fund owners will only ever defend the performance and will cry FUD, leaving you to decide yourself whether this is cause for concern.
-However, bear in mind that the longer a fund goes on posting positive results the closer it gets to being a scam, which is what we saw with Countinghouse.

 Communication Problems